 It is very detailed, yet quite diverse.
-In Germany, 500 stations will receive photovoltaic systems – all of them must be considered separately.
+In Germany, round about 600 stations will receive photovoltaic systems – all of them must be considered separately.
 My area of responsibility involves the studying of building documentation, the review of the commissioned contractors’ planning, and, of course, the inspection of the implementation on site.
 In addition, coordination with the international project team is part of my job – and much more.

 A project of this scope is unthinkable without the cooperation with other colleagues and teams.
 Which competencies interact with one another?

 Cooperation is indeed very important, as the project impacts many business areas at TOTAL.
 That is why I am well networked with numerous players and departments.
 This includes project management in Paris, as well as employees from central purchasing, controlling, network development and, last but not least, our sales division, which negotiates the contracts necessary for the project with fuel station partners.
 Furthermore, naturally I work close with our contractors.
 The cooperation with SunPower also plays an important role in my day-to-day work.
 TOTAL has been a majority shareholder of this leading company in the solar industry since 2011 and with the solar project at fuel stations is demonstrating its dedication to renewable energies.

 What is your prediction for the energy generation of the future?

 I think that the phase-out of fossil fuels is just a matter of time.
 This means that we still need to generate more energy from renewable energy sources.
 Which is also possible, but will result in an increase in the price of electricity due to high infrastructure costs.
 With the photovoltaic systems, TOTAL is not only seizing this responsibility, but also increasing its independence from the price development.

 Study of industrial engineering with focus on electrical engineering, especially photovoltaics and renewable energies